-We have a new nature pond, which is already being enjoyed by park users and birds.
-This was made in October 2016, with S106 funding, by Guy Belcher, the Gaskin Brothers contractors and garden volunteers.
+The main pond was made in October 2016, with S106 funding, by Guy Belcher, the Gaskin Brothers contractors, and garden volunteers.
 It is maturing well and now has more wildlife in it.

 Nature ponds should be in a sheltered sunny location, not too close to trees.
 We made ours in the main bowling green area, next to the tarmac path so people can get to it easily for pond dipping.
 The other sides are very shallow for both wildlife and safety.

-In the first Spring of 2017, wildflowers and pictorial meadow annuals have self-seeded on the mound around the pond.
+In the first Spring of 2017, wildflowers and pictorial meadow annuals self-seeded on the mound around the pond.
+It looked very pretty.

 We'd like to work with volunteers from Cambridgeshire and Peterborough Amphibian and Reptile Group (CPARG) too - in ecology surveys etc.